 - And, ultimately, a commercially viable and sustainable solution to convince vehicle manufacturers and logistics providers to switch over from traditional methods.

 For more than 10 years since devising a steel constructed patented vehicle racking system known as R-Raks, Paul Donaldson at Trans-Rak International has been busy keeping up supply to meet demand.

-With dozens of OEMs recognising the value of being able to ship their cars safely and securely utilising a reliable vehicle racking system which over time demonstrates cost effectiveness and sustainability, there is even more reason to opt for containerisation.
+With dozens of OEMs (Original Equipment Manufacturers) recognising the value of being able to ship their cars safely and securely utilising a reliable vehicle racking system which over time demonstrates cost effectiveness and sustainability, there is even more reason to opt for containerisation.